1 Helpful / 0 Not

 0 of 5 people found this review helpful.

 Where Are The Horses?

 Pros: Amazing, there's no horse manure anywhere.
 Oh, this isn't that Santa Anita?
 What this is is an almost perfect little pitch and putt course with holes length ranging from just over 100 feet to 150 feet.
-It's a pretty little grassy park with a creek running through it.
+It's a pretty little grassy park, with mature trees providing shade and with a creek running through it.
+The trees are seldom in play except on maybe # 9.
 The baskets are DGA with orange tape on them.
 The pads are natural with just a front board which works just perfectly here.
-The hole # is stencilled on the board.
+The hole # is stenciled on the board.